|Requirements for certification

 |MAT 127 - Patterns, Functions and Algebra for Elementary Teachers

-are highly relevant to elementary and middle school classrooms.
+that are highly relevant to elementary and middle school classrooms.
 Throughout the

 course, topics are explored through rich problems and investigations, enabling